-For fixed $i$ and $j$, the fine gradings are uniquely determined by $A_i$ and $\Delta_i$ due to the gluing conditions.
 On each chart, it is described by a double filtration as for $\mH_{r}^{11}$.

-Since we will later work on stable sheaves and the decomposable sheaves are not stable, we'd like to classify all the types of indecomposable sheaves, which are listed below: \begin{enumerate} \item $P_i$'s are mutually distinct and $\Delta_i > 0$ for all $i$. \item $P_i$'s are mutually distinct and $\Delta_i = 0$ for only one $i$. \item Only two of $P_i$'s are same and $\Delta_i > 0$ for all $i$. \end{enumerate}
+Since we will later work on stable toric sheaves and the decomposable sheaves are not stable, we would like to classify all the types of indecomposable toric sheaves.
+They are listed below: \begin{enumerate} \item $\Delta_i > 0$ for all $i$. $P_i$'s are mutually distinct. \item $\Delta_{i'} = 0$ for some unique $i'$ and $\Delta_i > 0$ for $i \neq i'$. $P_{i'}$ is omitted and $P_i$'s are mutually distinct for $i \neq {i'}$. \item $\Delta_i > 0$ for all $i$.
+Only two of $P_i$'s are same. \end{enumerate}